Persu1t/Alarm-Clock/README.md

 Alarm Clock
 This is an alarm clock project that allows users to set and delete alarms.
-The clock displays the current time and rings an alarm when a set time is reached.
+The clock displays the current time and alerts an alarm when a set time is reached.

 Features
 Set and delete alarms